congh-nvidia/sonic-mgmt/docs/testplan/Generic-hash-test-plan.md

 1. The test is using the default links and routes in a community setup.
 2. Randomly select a hash field and configure it to the ecmp hash list via cli "config switch-hash global ecmp-hash".
 3. Configure the lag hash list to exclude the selected field in case the egress links are portchannels.
-4. Send traffic whose selected field is changing, from a downlink ptf to uplink destination via mutiple nexthops.
+4. Send traffic with changing selected field from a downlink ptf to uplink destination via multiple nexthops.
 5. Check the traffic is balanced between the nexthops.
 6. If the uplinks are portchannels with multiple members, check the traffic is not balanced between the members.
 7. Recover the hash configs to the default.